 - A complete blood count (CBC) to screen your pet for infection, inflammation, or anemia and other blood-related conditions

-- Start deworming (through the use of prescription medication) to treat intestinal parasites and prevent heartworm
+- Start parasite control (through the use of prescription medication) to treat intestinal parasites and prevent heartworm

 - Begin protecting your puppy from flea- and tick-borne diseases

 If your puppy is older than six months old during this initial visit, he or she will also need to undergo a heartworm test.
 Because it usually takes 6-7 months for an infected dog to test positive, heartworm wouldn’t show up in tests on puppies younger than six months of age.